Chad Slade (American football)

-Chad Torress Slade (born May 4, 1992) is an American football guard who is a free agent.
+Chad Torress Slade (born May 4, 1992) is an American former professional football guard.
 He played college football at Auburn.

 College career

-Slade was a four-year starter at Auburn from 2010-14.
+Slade was a four-year starter at Auburn from 2010 to 2014.
 His 49 career starts were the second most among SEC offensive lineman and fourth-most in Auburn history.

 Professional career

 Houston Texans

 Slade signed with the Houston Texans as an undrafted free agent on May 8, 2015.
 He was placed on injured reserve on September 5, 2015, where he spent his entire rookie season.

 On September 3, 2016, Slade was waived by the Texans and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Texans on January 16, 2017 after spending the entire season on their practice squad.
+He signed a reserve/future contract with the Texans on January 16, 2017, after spending the entire season on their practice squad.

 On September 2, 2017, Slade was waived by the Texans and was signed to the practice squad the next day.
 He was promoted to the active roster on November 29, 2017.

 On September 1, 2018, Slade was waived by the Texans and was signed to the practice squad the next day.